lpcsontos/NHZ_C/README.md

         necessary steps for the build:
-            -step 1: if build directory is included, then skip step 2 -step 2: create build directory in the same directory as the main.c file -step 3: run the build command in the same directory as the main.c file
+            -step 1: if build directory is included, then skip step 2 -step 2: create build directory in the same directory as the main.c file -step 3: run the build command or just write make in the same directory as the main.c file

     -windows build(not working right now):